General Principles of Secondary Active Transporter Function: Thermodynamics and cycles

-The interested reader is referred to \citet{Hill:1989ve} who makes the above reasoning quantitative by considering how the net fluxes between states, which are zero in equilibrium, become biased in one direction when a component is perturbed.
-Based on reaction kinetics he develops a theory of cycle fluxes that can be applied to arbitrarily complex cycles to compute steady state populations and fluxes.
-In particular, more realistic transporter schemes contain additional transitions such as the one between the two apo states $1 \rightleftharpoons 4$, often referred to as leaks or slippage.
-Such a transition would allow three cycles to become possible: The transport cycle that was just described and two leak cycles: cycle $1 \rightleftharpoons 2 \rightleftharpoons 3 \rightleftharpoons 4 \rightleftharpoons 1$ would dissipate the ionic gradient.
+Different stoichiometries require different stoichiometric coefficients.
+For instance, a 2:1 antiporter would be described with $2I\outside + S\inside \rightarrow 2I\inside + S\outside$. \citet{Hill:1989ve} makes the above reasoning fully quantitative by considering how the net fluxes between states, which are zero in equilibrium, become biased in one direction when a component is perturbed.
+The resulting theory of cycle fluxes can be applied to arbitrarily complex cycles to analytically compute steady state populations and fluxes.

+More realistic transporter schemes contain additional transitions such as the one between the two apo states $1 \rightleftharpoons 4$, often referred to as leaks or slippage.
+Such a transition would allow three cycles to become possible: The transport cycle that was just described and two leak cycles: the ion leak cycle $1 \rightleftharpoons 2 \rightleftharpoons 3 \rightleftharpoons 4 \rightleftharpoons 1$ and the substrate leak cycle $1 \rightleftharpoons 6 \rightleftharpoons 5 \rightleftharpoons 4 \rightleftharpoons 1$.
+Under physiological conditions, the ion leak cycle would dissipate the ionic gradient.
 Cells spend a substantial amount of their chemical energy to establish the driving ion gradient.
 In mammals an estimated 19\%--28\% of ATP are used to power the Na\textsuperscript{+}-K\textsuperscript{+}-ATPase that establishes the transmembrane sodium gradient \citep{Rolfe:1997pe}.
 Therefore, dissipation of the sodium gradient is costly and reduces the organism's fitness.
-The other leak cycle $1 \rightleftharpoons 6 \rightleftharpoons 5 \rightleftharpoons 4 \rightleftharpoons 1$ would run in the opposite direction and let substrate molecules enter the cell, counter to the physiological necessity of the transporter to remove them from the cell.
+The substrate leak cycle would run in the opposite direction and let substrate molecules enter the cell, counter to the physiological necessity of the transporter to remove them from the cell.
 Under physiological conditions, leak cycles must be suppressed by decreasing the rate for slippage transitions such as $1 \rightleftharpoons 4$.

 The qualitative discussion makes clear that energy transduction, i.e., the use of the free energy stored in the driving ion gradient, requires a \emph{complete cycle} that contains both ion and substrate translocation steps.
 If any part of the cycle is broken, no energy transduction can take place.
 Thus, energy transduction is a property of complete cycles and not of individual states \citep{Hill:1989ve}.
 Therefore, there is no specific step in the cycle that could be described as an ``energized'' state or a state where energy is ``gained by a binding reaction'' \citep{Hill:1981aa}.